i Brazil's economic history

 ii The trend towards compliance

 Nevertheless, there has been progress in more robust and cooperative investigations in diverse subjects.
-Against the backdrop of an economic crisis and an increase in the possibility of detection and punishment of infractions of a varied nature, preventive actions taken by companies, such as compliance programmes, are becoming more critical, and are encouraged by new legislative requirements and by the authorities.
+Against the backdrop of an economic crisis and an increase in the possibility of detection and punishment of infractions of a varied nature, preventive actions taken by companies, such as compliance programmes, are becoming more critical and are encouraged by new legislative requirements and by the authorities.

-The existence of appropriate strategies aimed at risk control, the adoption of procedures for their implementation, the definition of responsible persons, the incentives to report illegal practices and the possible sanctions imposed by the companies are essential tools for companies that want to avoid financial, legal and reputational damage.
-Without a doubt, the adoption and enhancement of internal controls is the essential investment in corporate governance that players of the construction industry need.
+The existence of appropriate strategies aimed at risk control, the adoption of procedures for their implementation, the definition of responsible persons, the incentives to report illegal practices and the possible sanctions imposed by the companies are all essential tools for companies that want to avoid financial, legal and reputational damage.
+Without a doubt, the adoption and enhancement of internal controls is the essential investment in corporate governance that players in the construction industry need.

 1 Júlio César Bueno is a partner at Pinheiro Neto Advogados.
+The information in this chapter was accurate as at June 2018.

 2 Covalence Ethical Ranking 2008, Ethical Quotation System Report, released on 20 January 2009.